puppetware/puppet-sourcetree/README.md

 Usage
 -----

-Install:
+Install SouceTree 1.7.3 by default:

 ```
 class {'sourcetree': }
 ```

-Install a specific version:
+Install a specific version of SourceTree:

 ```
 class {'sourcetree':